Nandez89/castle-company/README.md

 ## Running the code
-To access a running version of the code access this plunkr: https://plnkr.co/edit/EK1leYhB7MMviyVum9ll?p=preview
+To access a running version of the code access this [Plunkr](https://plnkr.co/edit/EK1leYhB7MMviyVum9ll?p=preview)
-- To run the tests inside the plunkr please uncomment the "boot.js" <script> tag
+- To run the tests inside the plunkr please uncomment the "boot.js" <script> tag in index.html